A Security Officer Salary Guide for Employers in 2024

 Overtime rules

-- The FLSA overtime threshold: Under FLSA regulations, most employees who work more than 40 hours in a workweek (7 consecutive days) must be paid overtime at a rate of one and a half times their regular pay rate.
+- The FLSA overtime threshold: Under FLSA regulations, most employees who work more than 40 hours in a work week (7 consecutive days), must be paid overtime at a rate of one and a half times their regular pay rate.

-Our dynamic scheduling interface prioritizes assigning guards that live nearby and are not at risk of working overtime, saving you money and the extra effort of planning.
+Pro tip: You should consider a tool like Belfry to automatically track guard hours and avoid accidental overtime assignments.
+Our scheduling interface prioritizes assigning officers who live nearby and are not at risk of working overtime, saving you money and the extra effort of planning.

 By automating scheduling and providing real-time data, Belfry empowers you to manage your workforce efficiently and tighten your margins.